NeonArray/gulp-codedeploy/README.md

 	    });
 	  });

 Code Deploy deployments require a description.
 Right now I have it set up so you can pass a description when calling the gulp task, using a `--description` flag.
+It is also required to set a deployment group name, which can be passed using the `--group` flag.

-`gulp deploy --description "Misc Updates"`
+`gulp deploy --description "Misc Updates" --group development`